 Students will work independently to develop a research proposal that addresses a question in conservation ecology.
 In this proposal, students will clearly define a scholarly question based on the content discussed over the duration of the course.
 The question must be introduced in the context of a particular problem in conservation and the proposed investigations should provide evidence that will add to the body of knowledge in the field.
-The proposal should include a detailed literature review of the existing state of knowledge, as well as a thorough overview of the methodology required to address the question.
-A clear research design and discussion of expected outcomes and proposed data analyses must also be included.
+A brief overview of the methodology required to address the question, a clear research design and discussion of expected outcomes must also be included.
 A preliminary research question will be presented midway through the course, followed by a discussion of the development of the proposal at the end of the course.
 The final written proposal will be due two weeks after the end of the course.